Rendcomb College

 Rendcomb College was founded in 1920 by Frederick Noel Hamilton Wills (Noel Wills).

-The School has benefited from the stewardship of the Wills family for almost a century and from the two-tiered Governance of Trustees and Governing Body.
+It was announced in January 2026 that the school would close at the end of the 2025/26 academic year due to financial issues.

 History

-In 1918, Noel Wills bought Rendcomb Park with a view to forming a ‘Transition School’ to provide a free boarding education to about forty boys from the elementary schools of Gloucestershire and prepare them for entry to public school.
-He envisaged that by giving them ‘the best possible education, some would gain entry by scholarship to public schools and perhaps, a few ultimately to University.
-This initial vision was broad and generous, involving supplements from the endowment to subsidise scholarships and leaving scholarships for those who could not secure entry to public schools for ‘assistance in beginning professions and trades’.
+In 1918, Noel Wills bought Rendcomb Park with a view to forming a 'Transition School' to provide a free boarding education to about forty boys from the elementary schools of Gloucestershire and prepare them for entry to public school.
+He envisaged that by giving them "the best possible education, some would gain entry by scholarship to public schools and perhaps, a few ultimately to University.
+This initial vision was broad and generous, involving supplements from the endowment to subsidise scholarships and leaving scholarships for those who could not secure entry to public schools for ‘assistance in beginning professions and trades".

-On 2 June 1920 Rendcomb College opened with twelve boys, James Herbert Simpson (formerly a House Master at Rugby School) at the helm as Headmaster and Noel Wills as Chair of Governors.
-The two men shaped the path of the School for a little over seven years and their relationship was founded on mutual respect and affection.
+On 2 June 1920 Rendcomb College opened with twelve boys, James Herbert Simpson as headmaster and Noel Wills as chair of governors.
+The two worked at the school for seven years.